A Survey of Dataset Refinement for Problems in Computer Vision Datasets

 \section{Conclusion}

-Data optimization is a key technique for improving dataset quality and has received increasing attention in machine learning and deep learning.
-In this paper, for the first time, we summarize and analyze inherent or extrinsic problems faced by large scale datasets.
-In response to these problems, we review the field of data optimization, and present and compare different data optimization algorithms in detail.
+Dataset refinement is a key technique for improving dataset quality and has received increasing attention in machine learning and deep learning.
+In this article, for the first time, we summarize and analyze inherent or extrinsic problems faced by large-scale datasets.
+In response to these problems, we review the field of dataset refinement, and present and compare different dataset refinement algorithms in detail.
 Based on our analysis, we provide several potential future research directions.
 We hope that this survey will provide useful insights for researchers and motivate them to make more progress in the future.